pschaus/book_lepl1402/source/part1.rst

 Installing IntelliJ
 -------------------

 In the course LINFO1101, you used the Thonny Integrated Development Environment (IDE) to write your Python programs.
 In this course, we will do something similar to write Java programs: we will use the free "Community Edition" of Intellij IDEA (we will just call it "IntelliJ" in the following).
-You can download the installer from  `<https://www.jetbrains.com/idea/download/>`_ (scroll down to find the free Community edition, you don't need the commercial Ultimate edition).
+You can download the installer from  `<https://www.jetbrains.com/idea/download/>`_ (scroll down to find the free Community Edition, you don't need the commercial Ultimate Edition).
 Start the installer and follow the instructions.

 The second thing you will need is a *Java Development Kit* (JDK).
 A JDK is a software package that contains the tools and libraries that you need to build and run Java programs.
 Fortunately, IntelliJ can download it for you when you create a new project, so you don't have to take care of that.
 (We just mention it here, so you know what to do when you want to run your Java application without IntelliJ.
 The JDK can be downloaded from `<https://openjdk.org/>`_)